 Sites With Free International Shipping

 Even though it might feel this way, free shipping isn’t always limited to those who are domestic to the United States.
-As Erez has pointed out in his piece on free international shipping, non-Americans can participate in the free shipping experience too.
+As we pointed out in our article on free international shipping , non-Americans can participate in the free shipping experience too.